Fabiano Caruana: 2022

-From the 14th to the 30th of January, Caruana participated in the Tata Steel Chess Tournament 2022, placing 8th with a score of 6.5/14.
+From the 14th to the 30th of January, Caruana participated in the Tata Steel Chess Tournament, placing 8th with a score of 6.5/14.

-He has also been participating in the Chess.com RCC and, as of August 2022, is in third place and has progressed to the finals with 62 points, behind Hikaru Nakamura (102 points) and Dmitry Andreikin (73 points).
+From February 12 to August 21, Caruana competed in the Chess.com RCC and placed 3rd with 64 points, behind runner-up Dmitry Andreikin (73 points) and tournament winner Hikaru Nakamura (102 points).

 In April 2022, he won the inaugural American Cup, a double-elimination tournament in Missouri, ahead of Levon Aronian, Wesley So, and Lenier Dominguez.

 From June 16 to July 5, Caruana participated in the Candidates Tournament held in Madrid, having qualified to play by being the runner-up in the Grand Swiss in 2021 behind Alireza Firouzja.
 Caruana finished 5th with a score of 6.5/14 (+3-4=7) despite being 2nd behind tournament leader Ian Nepomniachtchi after the end of the first half of the tournament.

 From July 28 to August 9, Caruana played board 1 for the US at the 44th Chess Olympiad in Chennai where his team finished 5th despite being seeded 1st.
 He finished the event with a score of 5/10 (+3-3=4) and a tournament performance rating of 2645.

 From August 26 to August 30, Caruana participated in the Saint Louis Rapid & Blitz tournament, as part of the Grand Chess Tour and finished in third place, after Alireza Firouzja and Hikaru Nakamura.
 The next month, Caruana participated in the Sinquefield Cup, finishing tied 3rd alongside compatriot Wesley So with 4.5/8 points and behind runner-up Ian Nepomniachtchi and winner Alireza Firouzja.
 His two consecutive third-place finishes earned him enough points to finish in fourth place in the Grand Chess Tour – just 1 point short of 3rd place.
 Caruana followed this up with a victory in the Champions Showdown: Chess 9LX, a rapid chess 960 tournament held in Saint Louis, after defeating Alireza Firouzja in the playoffs for the title.
 His first-place finish earned him $31,250.

 From October 5 to October 19, Caruana participated in the 2022 US Chess Championship, winning ahead of Wesley So, Levon Aronian, and Lenier Dominguez, among others.